microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

         # SEction and section content is included in generated markdown
     }

-    # Sections can be optional if the When parameter is specified the expressnio evaluates to $False
+    # Sections can be optional if the When parameter is specified the expression evaluates to $False
     Section 'Not included in output' -When { $False } {

         # Section and section content is not included in generated markdown